 Our firm represents Plaintiff Yolanda Penney, who filed a class action against San Dimas Community Hospital (SDCH).
 On or about April 11, 2011, Ms. Penney filed a motion for class certification which was denied by Judge Khan on July 13, 2011.
 As such, Ms. Penney appealed Judge Khan's ruling.
 Unfortunately, the court of appeal agreed with most of Judge Khan's ruling.
 However, the Court of Appeal overruled Judge Khan and ordered that Ms. Penney's case may proceed as a class action as to the Paystub Class.
 As such, Ms. Penney will go to trial on a class wide basis on behalf of all hourly non-exempt employees who worked for SDCH at any time from July 2008 on the paystub claim.

 A statute of limitation sets forth the time within which legal proceedings must be started.
 Accordingly, if you do not file a claim within the statute of limitation, you will be forever barred from pursing a claim against SDCH.
-If you have worked as a non-exempt hourly employee from SDCH at any time from July 2008 to the present, please contact our office to see how the court's ruling affects you and what you can do to preserve your claims as to a lawyer of your choice or the uncertified claims.
+If you have worked as a non-exempt hourly employee from SDCH at any time from July 2008 to the present, please contact our office to see how the court's ruling affects you and what you can do to preserve your claims and/or contact a lawyer of your choice or the uncertified claims.

 The court has vacated Ms. Penney's individual trial and has yet to set the Class or Private Attorney General Representative Action for trial.